ccggg/EmotivNAO/README.md

 Include is in emotiv-sdk > include win32 is in emotiv-sdk > lib > win32

+# Problems
+* Server-Client code is not the best, packet sizes are not dynamic, it will always send 256 bytes of data.
+Extra characters are removed on the client side.
+* Server cannot handle closing of clients.
+If a client closes then the server will crash.

 # Todo List
 * Get Emotiv Gyro data on the server side (DONE)
 * Send Gyro data to the server side (DONE)